horiapuscasu/text-chat/README.md

 Accordind to stackoverflows ~ 450 connections/websockets for ws module of node.
 Delete package.json and package-lock.json in kit before installing.

-the text messages and the file transfer(the file save encrypted you loose the conversation you loose the password and loose the file) are  secured by AES encryptiuon
+the text messages and the file transfer(the file save encrypted you loose the conversation you loose the password and loose the file-text with a .txt file) are  secured by AES encryptiuon

 File transfer 18.5 MB of file